 Please note that the administration fee does not constitute a Tenancy or offer of a Tenancy but is solely to cover administration costs and is non-refundable should your application be unsuccessful, or you withdraw, for any reason.

-Unlike many other estate agents in Ashford, we will meet you at the property at the arranged time and request that all parties, including guarantors, are present to sign all relevant documentation.
+Unlike many other estate agents, we will meet you at the property at the arranged time and request that all parties, including guarantors, are present to sign all relevant documentation.
 We will show you where all the services and emergency shut off's are as well as showing you how to work the heating and hot water system.
 Once we have completed the transaction, the keys will be handed to you and the tenancy commences.
 It really is as easy as that!

 The responsibility for your belongings are down to you, you must ensure you have adequate contents insurance, the landlord accepts no responsibility and cannot be held responsible for any loss or damage to tenant's possessions.